dgdraganov/supreme-go-style-guide/README.md

 )
 ```

-If multiple words need to be used in a package name/directory prefer `-` as a separator:
+If multiple words need to be used in a package name/directory `-` should be used as a separator:

 ```go
 import redis "github.com/redis/go-redis/v9"